Lexus Link: Services

-Lexus Link is offered in the continental U.S and Alaska.
+Lexus Link is offered in the continental U.S. and Alaska.
 Different service packages are offered to customers.
 While safety and security are the main purpose of the Lexus Link system, further services include driving directions, information assistance, traffic, weather, stock quotes, or Personal Calling.
 Depending on service package, potential services include:

 Analog sunset

 Due to the growth and acceptance of digital cellular systems, many cellular carriers have abandoned analog coverage in favor of digital service.
 The Federal Communications Commission (FCC) ruled that cellular telephone companies operating in the United States are no longer required to provide analog service after February 2008.
-As a result, beginning January 1, 2008, Lexus Link service in the U.S. and Canada will only be available through vehicles equipped with dual-mode (analog/digital) equipment.
+As a result, beginning January 1, 2008, Lexus Link service in the U.S. and Canada was only made available to vehicles equipped with dual-mode (analog/digital) equipment.

 Since the first-generation Lexus Link system uses analog cellular technology and cannot be modified to digital operation, Lexus offered to disable the Lexus Link system and remove the button panel from the vehicle at no cost for owners of model year 2001–2004 vehicles.